NetPenguins/ludus_redirector/README.md

 An Ansible role for Ludus to deploy and configure an Apache-based redirector, supporting custom rewrite rules.
 This role is designed for use in Ludus ranges and can be easily integrated with other roles and custom configurations.

+Although many view apache2 modrewrite as overkill it is a solid skill to have when practicing opsec friendly infrastructure.
+This role gives the general skeleton of a standard redirector.
+The real fun is expanding on it!

 - [Usage](#usage)
 - [Role Variables](#role-variables)
 - [Network & Routing](#how-routing-and-network-restrictions-work)

 ## Features